Higher spin representations of maximal compact subalgebras of simply-laced Kac-Moody-algebras: Introduction

 In section \ref{sec: Spin(A)}, we study the spin representations' lift to the group level.
 We confirm the common belief (cp. \cite{Hidden symmetries, Extended E8-invariance, Higher spin realizations, On higher spin, Ext gen spin reps}) that these representations are spinorial in the sense that they do not lift to the involutory subgroup $K(A)=G(A)^{\theta}$, where $G(A)$ is the minimal split-real Kac-Moody group of type $A$ and $\theta$ is its Chevalley involution, but instead lift only to its spin cover $Spin(A)$ introduced in \cite{Spin covers} .
 This belief is plausible if one compares the one-parameter subgroups induced by $\exp (\phi \sigma(X_i))$ and $\exp (\phi \text{ad}(X_i))$, where $\sigma$ is a spin representation and $X_i$ is a so-called Berman generator of $\mf{k}(A)$.
 We show in prop. \ref{prop:Lift criterion} that it indeed suffices to look at these one-parameter subgroups.
 Afterwards, we demonstrate that the spin representations' lift realizes an action of the spin-extended Weyl group from \cite{Spin covers} on the modules $\mathcal{S}_{\frac{n}{2}}$.
 We use that the action of $Spin(A)$ on $\mf{k}(A)$ factors through the adjoint action of $K(A)$ on $\mf{k}(A)$, to derive the representation matrices up to sign of all elements in the $W^{ext}(A)$-orbit of the Berman generators, where $W^{ext}(A)$ is the extended Weyl group.
 This amounts to providing the representation matrices up to sign of all $x\in\mf{k}_\alpha=\mf{k}(A)\cap \mf{g}_\alpha\oplus\mf{g}_{-\alpha}$ for $\alpha$ a positive real root (props. \ref{prop:Conjugation lemma for S12} and \ref{prop:Conjjugation lemma for Sn2}).

 This article contains results that were obtained in the first author's PhD-thesis \cite{Lautenbacher22} but did not appear in any journal so far.
 Most of these results' proofs are as in \cite{Lautenbacher22} but occasionally we decided to provide a more streamlined version that skips lengthy but elementary computations.
 We also correct a sign error in \cite[lem.
-5.6]{Lautenbacher22} and note that as a consequence the proofs of \cite[lem.
-6.5 \& prop.
-6.7]{Lautenbacher22} are incorrect.
+5.6]{Lautenbacher22} and note that as a consequence \cite[lem.
+6.5]{Lautenbacher22} and the proof of \cite[prop.
+6.7]{Lautenbacher22} are incorrect and it is therefore unknown if \cite[prop.
+6.7]{Lautenbacher22} is true.
 We provide the appropriate references to \cite{Lautenbacher22} for propositions and theorems but not for lemmas.